officelearn/azure-docs.sv-se/articles/iot-central/core/howto-create-and-manage-applications-csp.md

 ---
-title: Skapa och hantera Azure IoT Central-program från CSP-portalen | Microsoft Docs
+title: Create and manage Azure IoT Central applications from the CSP portal | Microsoft Docs
-description: Som KRYPTOGRAFIPROVIDER skapar du ett Azure IoT Central-program för kundens räkning.
+description: As a CSP, how to create an Azure IoT Central application on behalf of your customer.
 services: iot-central
 ms.service: iot-central
 author: dominicbetts